 Beacons allow you to target your audience even more precisely than geofencing.
 A beacon is a small device that receives location data from any nearby mobile device via Bluetooth.
 Since beacons are Bluetooth-based, they can be used in areas that do not have good cell reception, for instance, the interior of a department store.

 The data that a beacon collects usually gives the app precise details about the customer’s exact location.
-This can help marketers to provide their customers with a better in-store experience by directing them to products that the customer is likely to be interested in.
+This can help marketers provide their customers with a better in-store experience by directing them to products they are likely interested in.

 Nonetheless, there is a drawback to using beacons.
 They will only work as long as the customer’s device’s Bluetooth is turned on and is within the beacon’s range.